-The Mission of the State of Palestine would like to draw your attention to the ongoing inhumane treatment of our political prisoners and detainees who are being held in Israeli jails as well as the collective punishments levelled against their families.
+The ongoing inhumane treatment of our political prisoners and detainees who are being held in Israeli jails as well as the collective punishments levelled against their families must end.

 Among the collective punishments meted out: